-The Funeral Service diploma integrates core online courses, experiential learning through a supervised practicum, and work experience courses.
-This program prepares you to be licensed as a Funeral Director and as an Embalmer.
+The Funeral Service Diploma integrates core online courses, experiential learning through a supervised practicum, and work experience courses.
+This program prepares you to license as a funeral director and as an embalmer.

 This diploma consists of 20 required courses and can be completed through full-time or part-time studies.
-Visit our Plan Your Studies page to view a short advising video, access our Program Planning Guide, and review sample schedules.
+Visit our Plan Your Studies page to access our Program Planning Guide, and review sample schedules.